AeroWidescreen/NFSMW2012HDEffects/README.md

 WaterReflectionRes : Controls the resolution of water reflections.
 ShadowRes : Controls the resolution of world shadows.
 HeadlightShadowRes : Controls the resolution of shadows cast by headlights.
 ReflectionShadowRes : Controls the resolution of shadows used in reflections.

-WorldDistance : Controls the draw distance of the entire game world.
+WorldDistance : Controls the view distance of the entire game world.
-WaterReflectionDistance : Controls the draw distance of water reflections.
+WaterReflectionDistance : Controls the view distance of water reflections.
-VehicleReflectionDistance : Controls the draw distance of vehicle reflections.
+VehicleReflectionDistance : Controls the view distance of vehicle reflections.
+EnableHiddenCameras : Enables unused camera modes.
+TimeCycleSpeed : Multiplier that determines how quickly the world transitions from to day to night.
+WreckResistance : Multiplier that determines how durable your car is.
+Does not work during online multiplayer.

-CinematicMode : Enables a hidden setting that improves the level of detail and quality of various effects.
+CinematicMode : Enables a hidden setting that improves the level of detail, resolution, and quality of various effects.
 AutoRefreshGraphics : Solves an issue that caused grass, bushes, and trees to not render until the resolution was changed.
+HighShadowRefreshRate : Shadows will update in real-time rather than several second intervals.
 MotionBlurStrength : Controls the intensity of the motion blur effect and improves consistency.
 SetReflectionShadow : Allows users to enable or disable reflection shadows without affecting other shadows.
 SetDOF : Allows users to enable or disable depth of field without affecting motion blur.
 ToggleHUD : Determines if the HUD is enabled at launch.
 ToggleHUDhotkey : Controls the ToggleHUD setting while playing.
 ToggleScreenDirt : Determines if the Screen Dirt effect is enabled at launch.
 ToggleScreenDirthotkey : Controls the ToggleScreenDirt setting while playing.
+ToggleTimeOfDayhotkey : Allows users to cycle through midnight, dawn, sunrise, midday, sunset, and dusk.

 ## FAQ
 Q: What version of the game is this compatible with?